thoughtbot/write-yourself-a-roguelike/01 - Creating a character.md

       end
     end

-Finally you'll want to add `Alignment` to the end of `ATTRIBUTES` in `game.rb`, add the appropriate require before requiring `game` in `main.rb`, and add `:alignments` as an `attr_reader` to `Role` and `Race`.
+Finally you'll want to add `Alignment` to the end of `TRAITS` in `game.rb`, add the appropriate require before requiring `game` in `main.rb`, and add `:alignments` as an `attr_reader` to `Role` and `Race`.

-Running the program now you should see it output all of chosen attributes.
+Running the program now you should see it output all of chosen traits.

-### Chapter 7 - Generating Stats
+### Chapter 7 - Generating Abilities

-So once a player has chosen their role, race, gender, and alignment, we'll need to calculate their character's base stats.
-In NetHack you have stats for strength, wisdom, intellegence, dexterity, charisma, and constitution.
-We will allocate a total of 75 points to these stats.
-Based on a player's role, we'll allocate a specific amount of those points to each stat.
+So once a player has chosen their role, race, gender, and alignment, we'll need to calculate their character's base abilities.
+In NetHack you have values, ranging between 3 and 25, for strength, wisdom, intelligence, dexterity, charisma, and constitution.
+We will allocate a total of 75 points to these abilities.
+Based on a player's role, we'll allocate a specific amount of those points to each ability.
 The leftover points are then allocated randomly according to rules set by the player's selected role.

+Let's briefly go over each stat and how it should affect the game.

+Strength will determine how much weight we can handle in our inventory.
+It will also determine how much melee damage we do as well as how far we can throw things.
+In NetHack, there are a number of other things that strength affects but we will ignore those for the purpose of out implementation.
+For display, stength is a bit odd because for a value between 18 and 19 it is shown as a percentage.
+A value of 18/35 would mean that you are 35% of the way between 18 and 19.

+Dexterity will determine your chance of hitting monsters, either by melee combat, missles, or spells.

+Constitution increases your healing rate and also attributes to how much weight you can carry.
+This is useful for roles with low strength like Tourist.

+Intelligence is used for reading books and spellcasting for roles other than healers, knights, monks, priests, and valkyries.

+Wisdom is used for spellcasting for healers, knights, monks, priests, and valkyries.
+It also determines how fast your power regenerates and how much power you gain when levelling up.

+Charisma is used for getting better prices in shops.

+Now for each role there's a specific assignment of points.
+Let's modify our `data/roles.yaml` to contain the following starting attributes (the name has been included to make it easier to know where to put the attributes):

+    - name: Archeologist
+      starting_attributes:
+        strength: 7
+        intelligence: 10
+        wisdom: 10
+        dexterity: 7
+        constitution: 7
+        charisma: 7
+    - name: Barbarian
+      starting_attributes:
+        strength: 16
+        intelligence: 7
+        wisdom: 7
+        dexterity: 15
+        constitution: 16
+        charisma: 6
+    - name: Caveman
+      starting_attributes:
+        strength: 10
+        intelligence: 7
+        wisdom: 7
+        dexterity: 7
+        constitution: 8
+        charisma: 6
+    - name: Healer
+      starting_attributes:
+        strength: 7
+        intelligence: 7
+        wisdom: 13
+        dexterity: 7
+        constitution: 11
+        charisma: 16
+    - name: Knight
+      starting_attributes:
+        strength: 13
+        intelligence: 7
+        wisdom: 14
+        dexterity: 8
+        constitution: 10
+        charisma: 17
+    - name: Monk
+      starting_attributes:
+        strength: 10
+        intelligence: 7
+        wisdom: 8
+        dexterity: 8
+        constitution: 7
+        charisma: 7
+    - name: Priest
+      starting_attributes:
+        strength: 7
+        intelligence: 7
+        wisdom: 10
+        dexterity: 7
+        constitution: 7
+        charisma: 7
+    - name: Rogue
+      starting_attributes:
+        strength: 7
+        intelligence: 7
+        wisdom: 7
+        dexterity: 10
+        constitution: 7
+        charisma: 6
+    - name: Ranger
+      starting_attributes:
+        strength: 13
+        intelligence: 13
+        wisdom: 13
+        dexterity: 9
+        constitution: 13
+        charisma: 7
+    - name: Samurai
+      starting_attributes:
+        strength: 10
+        intelligence: 8
+        wisdom: 7
+        dexterity: 10
+        constitution: 17
+        charisma: 6
+    - name: Tourist
+      starting_attributes:
+        strength: 7
+        intelligence: 10
+        wisdom: 6
+        dexterity: 7
+        constitution: 7
+        charisma: 10
+    - name: Valkyrie
+      starting_attributes:
+        strength: 10
+        intelligence: 7
+        wisdom: 7
+        dexterity: 7
+        constitution: 10
+        charisma: 7
+    - name: Wizard
+      starting_attributes:
+        strength: 7
+        intelligence: 10
+        wisdom: 7
+        dexterity: 7
+        constitution: 7
+        charisma: 7

+With the role abilities set we now need to distribute the remaining points.
+In order to do this we'll need to define for each role the probability that a point will be assigned to that ability.
+This is different for each class, so for each role we'll add the correct probability - much like we did with the `starting_attributes`.
+Here are the probabilities you should add to `data/roles.yaml` (again the name has been listed for convenience):

+    - name: Archeologist
+      attribute_probabilities:
+        strength: 20
+        intelligence: 20
+        wisdom: 20
+        dexterity: 10
+        constitution: 20
+        charisma: 10
+    - name: Barbarian
+      attribute_probabilities:
+        strength: 30
+        intelligence: 6
+        wisdom: 7
+        dexterity: 20
+        constitution: 30
+        charisma: 7
+    - name: Caveman
+      attribute_probabilities:
+        strength: 30
+        intelligence: 6
+        wisdom: 7
+        dexterity: 20
+        constitution: 30
+        charisma: 7
+    - name: Healer
+      attribute_probabilities:
+        strength: 15
+        intelligence: 20
+        wisdom: 20
+        dexterity: 15
+        constitution: 25
+        charisma: 5
+    - name: Knight
+      attribute_probabilities:
+        strength: 30
+        intelligence: 15
+        wisdom: 15
+        dexterity: 10
+        constitution: 20
+        charisma: 10
+    - name: Monk
+      attribute_probabilities:
+        strength: 25
+        intelligence: 10
+        wisdom: 20
+        dexterity: 20
+        constitution: 15
+        charisma: 10
+    - name: Priest
+      attribute_probabilities:
+        strength: 15
+        intelligence: 10
+        wisdom: 30
+        dexterity: 15
+        constitution: 20
+        charisma: 10
+    - name: Rogue
+      attribute_probabilities:
+        strength: 20
+        intelligence: 10
+        wisdom: 10
+        dexterity: 30
+        constitution: 20
+        charisma: 10
+    - name: Ranger
+      attribute_probabilities:
+        strength: 30
+        intelligence: 10
+        wisdom: 10
+        dexterity: 20
+        constitution: 20
+        charisma: 10
+    - name: Samurai
+      attribute_probabilities:
+        strength: 30
+        intelligence: 10
+        wisdom: 8
+        dexterity: 30
+        constitution: 14
+        charisma: 8
+    - name: Tourist
+      attribute_probabilities:
+        strength: 15
+        intelligence: 10
+        wisdom: 10
+        dexterity: 15
+        constitution: 30
+        charisma: 20
+    - name: Valkyrie
+      attribute_probabilities:
+        strength: 30
+        intelligence: 6
+        wisdom: 7
+        dexterity: 20
+        constitution: 30
+        charisma: 7
+    - name: Wizard
+      attribute_probabilities:
+        strength: 10
+        intelligence: 30
+        wisdom: 10
+        dexterity: 20
+        constitution: 20
+        charisma: 10